The 7 best tax-efficient investments in the UK (2026 guide)

 4. Enterprise Investment Scheme (EIS)

-The "big brother" to SEIS, designed for slightly more mature startups.
+The "big brother" to SEIS, EIS is designed for slightly more mature startups.

-• Inheritance tax relief: EIS shares qualify for inheritance tax relief by qualifying for Business Relief.
+• Inheritance tax relief: EIS shares can qualify for inheritance tax relief through Business Relief, subject to conditions (see Section 6).

 Worked example B